seastan/lotr-lcg-set-generator/README.md

 From CLI:

-`gimp-console-2.10 -i -b "(python-<script name with dashes>-folder 1 \"<path to input folder>\" \"path to output folder\")"`
+`gimp-console-2.10 -i -b "(python-<lowercase script name with dashes>-folder 1 \"<path to input folder>\" \"path to output folder\")"`

 For example:

 `gimp-console-2.10 -i -b "(python-prepare-makeplayingcards-folder 1 \"Input\" \"Output\")"`

-Please note that GIMP executable on your environment may be slightly different.
+Please note that the name of GIMP console executable on your environment may be slightly different.